 There are many benefits of using the consumer proposal option for resolving your debt issue, one of which is that you can keep all your assets.
 A consumer proposal is also a much simpler and more straightforward option.
 In addition, it can result in lower monthly payments than that of a bankruptcy.
 In fact, this option puts you in the driver’s seat as you get to decide what would be an affordable amount for you to pay.
 To that end, you can choose to extend the repayment amount over a longer duration resulting in lower monthly payments.

 Bankruptcy — A federally legislated debt solution provided under the BIA, which could help you become debt free within 9 to 21 months of your initial filing (or 24 to 36 months for second or additional bankruptcies).
 It involves working with a Licensed Insolvency Trustee to liquidate a portion of your assets and potentially surrender some income for the benefit and partial repayment of your creditors.
 A Bankruptcy halts current collection and court judgements and prevents future ones from taking place over the lifetime of your Bankruptcy, provided you meet all your statutory requirements.

-A Licensed Insolvency Trustee offers a Free Confidential Consultation to review your finances, learn your challenges and goals and explain your options to become debt free.
+Since it varies situation-wise, it’d be best to consult an experienced professional to discuss the best path forward.
+A Licensed Insolvency Trustee offers a Free Confidential Consultation to review your finances, learn your challenges and goals, and explain your options to become debt free.
 They must provide an impartial and unbiased perspective and will help you make the best decision for your unique situation.

 More Information on Debt Consolidation